 Something else that can definitely get your hormones totally out of wack is stress.
 And again, when your hormones are all topsy-turvy, it can make vaginal lubrication so much more of a challenge.
-That's why it's important to get no less than 6-8 hours of sleep, to do things that you enjoy, to practice self-care, to chill out sometimes and—oh, the irony—have sex.
+That's why it's important to get no less than 6-8 hours of sleep, to do things that you enjoy, practice self-care, chill out sometimes, and—oh, the irony—have sex.
 All of these things will keep you calm so that the juices can flow.
 Yes, sis.
 Quite literally.

 Join our xoTribe, an exclusive community dedicated to YOU and your stories and all things xoNecole.
 Be a part of a growing community of women from all over the world who come together to uplift, inspire, and inform each other on all things related to the glow up.